Torrens

 What are some of the major infrastructure and planning changes likely to influence Torrens?

-Key infrastructure and planning changes likely to influence Torrens include: Athllon Drive Duplication (Construction); Mawson Group Centre Upgrade (Planning); Mixed-Use Complex In Mawson (Proposed); Canberra Hospital Master Plan (Approved); and The Centenary Hospital for Women and Children Expansion Project (Completed).
+Key infrastructure and planning changes likely to influence Torrens include: Athllon Drive Duplication (Construction); Mawson Group Centre Upgrade (Planning); Mixed-Use Complex In Mawson (Proposed); Canberra Hospital Master Plan (Construction); and The Centenary Hospital for Women and Children Expansion Project (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Torrens?